charliecalvert/JsObjects/JavaScript/HandlebarDemos/README.md

 Web Applications
 ----------------

-Example 01: Use HandleBars to change a paragraph tag.
+- Example 01: Use HandleBars to change a paragraph tag.
-Example 02: Use HandleBars to dynamically change the CSS and a paragraph tag.
+- Example 02: Use HandleBars to dynamically change the CSS and a paragraph tag.
-Example 03: Use HandleBars to add items to list.
+- Example 03: Use HandleBars to add items to list.
-Example 04: Read JSON
+- Example 04: Read JSON
-Example 05: Read JSON and display with HandleBars
+- Example 05: Read JSON and display with HandleBars

 Node Applications
 -----------------

-Example 06:
+- Example 06: Output an HTML file from using templates
-Example 07:
+- Example 07: Node server to serve up templated HTML file
-Example 08:
+- Example 08: Add structure that can be used in larger programs

 Other
 -----